peering-manager/peering-manager/docs/setup/5-logging.md

 # Available Loggers

-Loggers are points where logs are sent for latter processing.
+Loggers are points where logs are sent for processing.
 The following loggers are provided:

 * `peering.manager.devices`: logging internal models and views